How to Make Authentic Mexican Tacos at Home

 How to Store Leftover Tacos

-To adjust the spiciness of your tacos, focus on the salsa and toppings.
-If you prefer spicier tacos, use a hotter salsa, such as salsa de árbol or add diced jalapeños or serrano peppers to your toppings.
-For milder tacos, opt for a mild salsa like pico de gallo or salsa verde, and avoid using spicy peppers.
-You can also offer a variety of salsas at your taco bar so guests can customize their own spice level.
+To ramp up the hotness of your tacos, target all those salsas and toppings.
+That way, if you like spicier tacos use a hotter salsa for example; Salsa de arbol or add diced jalapenos/serrano peppers to your toppings.
+Choose something a little milder, like pico de gallo or salsa verde and steer clear of any spicy peppers for a more mild taco.
+Serving a selection of salsas at your taco bar means guests can cater to their own heat tolerance.

 Conclusion